proftomwbell/Ulex/versions/1.1/README.md

 the procedural, substantive, and meta-rules that follow this brief introduction.^1 Ulex does not so much create the law as curate it, combining specialized rule sets from trusted sources into a simple but comprehensive legal system.
-It covers _civil law_ in the sense of _private law_ —not in the sense of _Roman_ law and not in contrast to _common law_.^2 As such, Ulex by default does not include criminal law, which concerns not purely private matters, but instead offenses against the public at large.
+It covers _civil law_ in the sense of _private law_ â€” not in the sense of _Roman_ law and not in contrast to _common law_.^2 As such, Ulex by default does not include criminal law, which concerns not purely private matters, but instead offenses against the public at large.
 Ulex 1.0 instead offers criminal law as an optional module.
 With regard to all areas of law, Ulex offers both _procedural_ rules, which define how parties resolve their disputes, and _substantive_ rules, which describe their legal rights and remedies.
-A few _meta-rules_ protect the system against the functional equivalent of what computer programmers rue as “run-time” errors.
-Ulex merely sets default rules in most cases, leaving users free to run other legal systems “on top of” it.^3
+A few _meta-rules_ protect the system against the functional equivalent of what computer programmers rue as "run-time" errors.
+Ulex merely sets default rules in most cases, leaving users free to run other legal systems "on top of" it.^3

 (^1) For more about Ulex, see, Tom W. Bell, YOUR NEXT GOVERNMENT?
 FROM THE NATION STATE TO STATELESS NATIONS (Cambridge University Press, 2017).
-(^2) In fact, scholarly summations of common law rules—the various RESTATEMENTS—constitute the greatest part of Ulex's substantive rules.
+(^2) In fact, scholarly summations of common law rules â€” the various RESTATEMENTS â€” constitute the greatest part of Ulex's substantive rules.
-(^3) See AMERICAN LAW INSTITUTE, RESTATEMENT (SECOND) OF CONFLICT OF LAWS § 187 (1971), allowing parties to specify what law controls matters within the scope of their agreement, which Ulex incorporates by reference at rule 2.4.1.
+(^3) See AMERICAN LAW INSTITUTE, RESTATEMENT (SECOND) OF CONFLICT OF LAWS Â§ 187 (1971), allowing parties to specify what law controls matters within the scope of their agreement, which Ulex incorporates by reference at rule 2.4.1.